How to Train Your Guinea Pig

 The Best Tricks to Teach Your Guinea Pig First

 When you have a guinea pig that can confidently take food from your hand and follow a lure, you can begin teaching tricks!
 To keep your training fun and successful, you’ll want to start with some beginner-friendly guinea pig tricks that will help lay a solid foundation for more unique and advanced tricks down the road.

 Listed below are some of my favorite foundation behaviors for new trick guinea pigs.

 If you want to see the very first tricks (in order) that one of my guinea pigs learned when he was new to training, check out his YouTube playlist, Ace’s Trick Count.
 This playlist starts with his first five “baby tricks” and follows his progression as he learned more than 50 tricks.
-These videos give you a good idea of the types of tricks that are best for young guinea pigs and those new to training.
+These videos give you a good idea of the best types of tricks for young guinea pigs and those new to training.

 What You Need For Training

 Besides your guinea pig and some yummy veggie treats, there’s a couple of things that are useful to have for training your guinea pig.
 Some of these items are things you can buy at a store, but many can be handmade or re-purposed from things around your home.